isaacs/node-glob/README.md

   as modified time, permissions, and so on.
 Note that this will incur a performance cost due to the added system calls.

+- `ignore` string or string[], or an object with `ignore` and `ignoreChildren` methods.

-- `ignore` string or string[].
-A glob pattern or array of glob patterns to exclude from matches.
-To ignore all children within a directory, as well as the entry itself, append `/**'` to the ignore pattern.
+  If a string or string[] is provided, then this is treated as a glob pattern or array of glob patterns to exclude from matches.
+  To ignore all children within a directory, as well as the entry itself, append `'/**'` to the ignore pattern.

   **Note** `ignore` patterns are _always_ in `dot:true` mode, regardless of any other settings.

+  If an object is provided that has `ignored(path)` and/or `childrenIgnored(path)` methods, then these methods will be called to determine whether any Path is a match or if its children should be traversed, respectively.

 - `follow` Follow symlinked directories when expanding `**` patterns.
 This can result in a lot of duplicate references in